devaneyJE/elk_deployment_project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because IaC is utilized to improve system maintenance and configuration with automation.
 This allows for deployments scalable to the degree of any organization's needs.

 The playbook implements the following tasks:
-- Installs docker, pip3, and the python docker module to be able to deploy Docker containers via Ansible
+- Installs docker, pip3, and the python docker module to be able to deploy Docker containers via Ansible.
-- Adjusts virtual memory utilization to properly support ELK Stack container
+- Adjusts virtual memory utilization to properly support ELK Stack container.
-- Download ELK container, image: `sebp/elk:761`
+- Download ELK container, image: `sebp/elk:761`.
-- Configure Docker service to run on machine boot
+- Configure Docker service to run on machine boot.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.